 Norman the Hedgehog was inspired by my very first trip to Sweden back in 1997 to visit my new in-laws, whom I had never met.
 I didn't even know what a hedgehog was.
 Anyway, my husband woke me up in the middle of the night and said "you need to see this."
 As you can probably imagine, I was questioning my life choices, but I got out of bed to see what my dearly beloved wanted to show me.
 We went outside, and it was still daylight, because it was summer, and Sweden is very far north.
 This was not what he wanted to show me.
 "Just wait," he said.
 "You'll like this."
 We waited for a while, and sure enough, there was a rustling and a weird grunting noise that was coming from under my mother-in-law's porch.
 Soon there emerged a family of hedgehogs.
 These were not the cute little adorable Instagram hedgehogs.
 Oh no, friends and neighbors.
 These were the big Viking hedgehogs about the size of a football and nearly black.
 They were on a mission to decimate the local slug population, and also a nearby onion patch.
 Wild hedgehogs in Sweden are kind of like the armadillos of Texas.
 They're kind of dumb, and they're so ugly they're cute.
-Anyway, I watched these strange football-sized walking pincushions with great interest, and one of them came up to me (because hedgehogs don't see very well), sniffed my shoe, and then looked up at me with such a dirty look that it was as if I had insulted his ancestors.
+Anyway, I watched these strange football-sized walking pincushions with great interest, and one of them walked right into my foot (because hedgehogs don't see very well), sniffed my shoe, and then looked up at me with such a dirty look that it was as if I had insulted his ancestors.
 That was it for me.
 I was hooked.
 This little hedgehog was also fond of pestering my mother-in-law by waiting for her to come outside every morning, and as soon as he heard her, he would go waddling as fast as his little legs would carry him straight to her favorite flower bed and start digging.
 She did NOT appreciate it!

 Norman the Hedgehog started life as a doodle one chilly evening in 2019 and it just sort of got out of control from there.
 He's a chill little dude, and just sort of goes with the flow.
 He is determined to show his friend Shark the world outside the ocean, and together they have lots of fun and adventures.